 Keep the earlier batches warm by transferring them to a plate and covering them aluminum foil, or placing them in a container with a lid.

-Try this recipe with other easy Asian-inspired recipes:
+This recipe pairs well with these easy Asian-inspired recipes:

 More delicious green bean recipes